devnexus/devnexus-site/README.md

 #devnexus-site

-This project is the jekyll static site generator for for the [Devnexus Conference](https://devnexus.com) held every year in Atlanta, GA.
+This project is the jekyll static site generator for the [Devnexus Conference](https://devnexus.com) held every year in Atlanta, GA.

 To run the site and see data on standard port 4000